d-plaindoux/thicket/README.md

 }
 ```

-Derivation can be used for adapters synthesis.
-In fact each time a derivation is specified the corresponding
-adapter can be easily generated and therefore used to "simulate" subtyping based on implicit object transformation.
+Then each time a `Equal[number]` parameter is required a number can be proposed for
+instance.
+This implies the avaibility of the subtyping type relationship implied by
+the derivation declaration in the language.

 ### Traits

+**keywords:** *abstract behavior denotation, derivable, composition*

 A trait is an abstract component providing behaviors without any constraint
 related to the denoted data type.